Philodendron Red Anderson: Light, Water, Soil Recipe, Propagation & More

 Selecting the Appropriate Soil

-For a Red Anderson Philodendron, using the right soil is vital.
+For a Philodendron Red Anderson, using the right soil is vital.
 Regular garden soil is not suitable as it retains too much water.
 Instead, you need a well-draining mix.

 A combination of peat moss, perlite, and orchid bark works best.
 This mixture ensures that the soil retains some moisture without becoming waterlogged.